 and my twitter feed @jeffjag (all three feature the same daily content).
 Check out the kickstarter page and watch the video of me announcing the project on that page. http://www.kickstarter.com/...

 I started this drawing in November 2012 (yes, twenty twelve) and I'm in the last stretch of drawing in of this video.
-As of November 4th, 2013, I passed the one-year mark so this drawing has officially taken me over a year of drawing.
-At the time this video was posted, frames have been captured up through video 22.
 So there's a lot left, but it's getting close.
-For this video alone (number EIGHTEEN), I captured 4,970 frames.
+For this video alone (number NINETEEN), I captured 6,083 frames.
 Each of these frames was taken between 1 and 10 seconds apart.
 It varies due to the nature of stop motion and the complexities of drawing with one hand and capturing frames with the other hand.
 I'll have a rough estimate by the time I post the final time-lapse project video.
 Subscribe to my channel and you'll get it delivered right to you from the friendly YouTube folks.

 I created the soundtrack using Moog Animoog and Propellerhead Figure apps on iOS.
 It was mixed in Audition.
 All composing, recording, sequencing, and mixing was done by myself specifically for this stop motion time-lapse video.
 The soundtrack is used exclusively for this video and is only available in this video. © & (p) 2014 JeffJag LLC, All Rights Reserved.
 The track is not available for download or for commercial purchase.
 (This notice is posted here as proof of my commercial use rights for the song I created just for this video.)